 Buy the Book

-The year is 2312.
-Scientific advances have opened gateways to an extraordinary future.
-Earth is no longer our only home; new habitats have been created throughout the solar system, on moons, planets, and in between.
-But in 2312, a sequence of events will force humanity to confront our past, present, and future.
-The first event takes place on Mercury, in the city of Terminator, itself a miracle of engineering on an unprecedented scale.
-For Swan Er Hong, it will change her life.
-Once a designer of worlds, now Swan will be led into a plot to destroy them.
-2312 is a bold vision of humanity's future and a compelling portrait of those individuals who will shape its events.
+Winner of the Nebula Award for Best SF Novel of the Year The year is 2312.
+Scientific and technological advances have opened gateways to an extraordinary future.
+Earth is no longer humanity's only home; new habitats have been created throughout the solar system on moons, planets, and in between.
+But in this year, 2312, a sequence of events will force humanity to confront its past, its present, and its future.
+The first event takes place on Mercury, on the city of Terminator, itself a miracle of engineering on an unprecedented scale.
+It is an unexpected death, but one that might have been foreseen.
+For Swan Er Hong, it is an event that will change her life.
+Swan was once a woman who designed worlds.
+Now she will be led into a plot to destroy them.

 Buy the Book